 Try our greenwashing checklist to tell the true eco-businesses from the fakes:

-- They put tourists needs before the locals.
+- They put tourists and travellers needs before the locals.
 Screw the environment!

 - It’s all about unskilled voluntourism places that are too short to make a real difference.

 - Can’t answer your questions about their eco policies.

 - Or don’t have eco policies at all!

 - Use “eco-friendly” when describing their business, but don’t have processes/statistics/facts to back it up.

 - Have fake or paid for green certifications (discover the real ones below).